MutaiNewton56/python-non-sqlalchemy-code-challenge-articles/README.md

 # Phase 3 Code Challenge: Articles - without SQLAlchemy (Updated)

-In this code challenge, you will be working with a Magazine domain.
+In this code challenge, you will be working with a Magazine domain.e

 We have three models: `Author`, `Article`, and `Magazine`.